Questfall/docs/mining/crafting.md

 #### Clothing

-Users can freely choose to upgrade either the tier or level of clothing.
+The heavier the clothing the more essence is needed for upgrading it.
+Users can freely choose to upgrade either the **tier** or **level** of clothing.
 Any level item can be evolved by tier and any tier item can be increased in level.
 The cost/benefit ratio is the same with both upgrades but evolving the tier often consumes more essence at one time as it has a greater effect on item bonuses.

 * **The tier upgrade** adds randomly a new effect to the clothing and the item level stays the same.
 When the item gets a new upgradable effect (F -> E, E -> D), the power of the new effect is based on the clothing level.